 Learning Community on Reconciliation

-The community is composed of over 30 organizations from coast to coast, with a cross-cutting focus on child welfare, housing, health and youth justice.
-Its work is guided by CWLC’s Indigenous Child and Family Committee, Algonquin Traditional Teacher Albert Dumont, the First Nations Child and Family Caring Society and young people with lived experience in child welfare.
-The group’s focus is presently on aiding effective responses to the COVID-19 pandemic.
-If you are interested in learning more, please email info@cwlc.ca
+The community is made up of over 30 organizations from coast-to-coast-to-coast, with a cross-cutting focus on child welfare, housing, health and youth justice.
+Its work is guided by CWLC’s Indigenous Child and Family Committee, Algonquin Traditional Teacher Albert Dumont and Indigenous youth, including young people with lived experience in child welfare.
+If you are interested in learning more, please email info@cwlc.ca.
+To donate to the Learning Community, visit our CanadaHelps page.

 Members of the Learning Community on Reconciliation